cyclejs-community/create-cycle-app/README.md

 * **Zero Configuration:** There are no configuration files.
 Configuring both development and production builds is handled for you so you can focus on writing code.

-* **Many Flavors:** We like to be together not the same, that’s why create-cycle-app comes with 1 core flavors but allows you to provide your own from any registry such as GitHub or your own.
+* **Many Flavors:** We like to be together not the same, that’s why create-cycle-app comes with 1 core flavor but allows you to provide your own from any registry such as GitHub or your own.

 * **No Lock-In:** Specifically made for beginners and to provide fast bootstrap for new projects, create-cycle-app doesn't have the ambition to be __the__ tool for working with Cycle.js projects.
 With that in mind, it's easy to leave `create-cycle-app` defaults and follow your own steps, by running `npm run eject`.